Lab tests have shown a promising antiviral treatment to be effective against the Alpha and Beta COVID-19 variants.

-The treatment, developed by the University of Southampton’s spin-out company Synairgen, is delivered as a fine mist of the protein interferon beta breathed deep into the lungs.
-It is thought to prevent the patient’s condition from getting worse by boosting the lungs’ natural antiviral defences.
+The treatment is being developed by University of Southampton spin-out company Synairgen.
+It delivers a fine mist of the protein IFN-beta breathed deep into the lungs.

 Highly effective against two variants